emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

 There was no failure, so let's secure the application.

 ## 3. Secure the endpoints
+This section is heavily based on: [Secure endpoint with JWT library](https://auth0.com/blog/implementing-jwt-authentication-on-spring-boot/#Securing-RESTful-APIs-with-JWTs)
 We need two services: one for managing users and second for authentication and authorization.

 ### 3.1.
 Users